 It is my intention to create a space for others to experience the same inner peace and innate wisdom.
 I believe yoga is for everyone—students of all levels, shapes, sizes, and flexibility are welcome in my classes.

-In 2016, I designed and began teaching a 6-week course, The Gifts of Authenticity which has evolved into the course, Homecoming; A Journey to Authenticity.
-Teaching this class provides me with an opportunity to slow down, to listen, to pay attention to my life, and to become more of myself—this is what the class offers others, as well.
+In 2016, I designed and began teaching a 6-week course, The Gifts of Authenticity and in 2020, in response to the global pandemic, I designed and launched Coming Home & Staying Home.
+Teaching these workshops have provided me an opportunity to slow down, to listen, to pay attention to my life, and to become more of myself—it is my intention that my teachings offer others much of the same.